 My question is that my husband has had his son- who is a lawyer- guardian over his estate.
 Does this change things for me as the wife?
 Do I need to have a lawyer put everything over in my name with my husband to have authority?
 Or will I be left without any say so over my husband, his care, and...
 Read more »

 Thank you for the question.
 First of all, I am sorry to hear about your situation.
 I have family members who suffer from Alzheimer's disease/dementia.
 It's a tough thing to go through for everyone involved.

 I will preface my answer by pointing out that this is a complicated issue....Read more »

 Why did the out-of-state will not require probate?
 Oklahoma recognizes out-of-state wills that have been admitted to probate in other states.
 Typically, there is a probate first done in the state where the person who made the will resided at the time of their death.
 Then subsequent probate cases...Read more »

 Hi, thank you for your question.
 How old is the will?
 Your estate plan should be reviewed with an estate planning lawyer at least every few years because changes to your personal and financial circumstances could render your existing documents less effective or even obsolete.
 In your case, the...Read more »

 If your mother owned any property in her name alone at the time of her death, then a probate will still be necessary in order to legally transfer title of the property to her heirs.
 Because the named executor has neglected to probate the estate for so long, another interested party (such as...Read more »

 More information is needed to answer your question.
 In particular, how was the property titled?
 In both your parents' names as joint tenants?
 In only one of their names?
 Most likely, it will be necessary to probate one or both of the estates of your parents.
-I recommend that you seek the advice of...Read more »
+I recommend that you seek the...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.